wp-plugins/wp-ajaxify-comments/readme.txt

 = The plugin is not working, what can I do? =

-It is recommended to use the plugin's debug mode that could be enabled on the plugin's settings page (Settings > WP-Ajaxify-Comments).
-After enabling the debug mode use a browser that supports console.log(...), e.g., Firefox with the Firebug extension and open a page that contains a comment form.
+It is recommended to use the plugin's debug mode that could be enabled on the plugin's settings page ("Settings > WP-Ajaxify-Comments").
+After enabling the debug mode use a browser that supports console.log(...), e.g., Firefox with the Firebug extension or Google Chrome and open a page that contains a comment form.
 If the plugin is not working you most likley find an error message in the console saying that one of the selectors does not match any element.
-If your theme does not use the default IDs for the comment form (`#commentform`) and the comment container (`#comments`) you need to go to the plugins settings page and provide the proper selectors.
+If your theme does not use the default IDs for the comment form (`#commentform`), the comment container (`#comments`) or the respond container (`#respond`) you need to go to the plugins settings page and provide the proper selectors.

 Last but not least: The plugin is still in a prototype state, so there could be some bugs.
-Please do not hesitate to contact me, if you have problems to get the plugin working.
+Please do not hesitate to <a href="http://blog.janjonas.net/contact">contact me</a> or to use the <a href="http://wordpress.org/support/plugin/wp-ajaxify-comments">support forum</a>, if you have problems to get the plugin working.

 = Are there any known problems? =

 There are problems when using an old jQuery version.
 The plugin was successfully tested with jQuery 1.4.4.

+The debugging mode does not work in Internet Explorer; please use Firebug or Google Chrome for debugging wp-ajaxify-comments.

 = Does this plugin work with every WordPress theme? =